 But the manifestation of the Spirit is given to every man to profit withal.
 For to one is given by the Spirit the word of wisdom; to another the word of knowledge by the same Spirit; To another faith by the same Spirit; to another the gifts of healing by the same Spirit; To another the working of miracles; to another prophecy; to another discerning of spirits; to another divers kinds of tongues; to another the interpretation of tongues: But all these worketh that one and the selfsame Spirit, dividing to every man severally as he will.
 1 Corinthians 12:7-11 KJV

-Many of us have not manifested the flow of the Spirit, so we will expand on these spiritual gifts in Part 3 and 4.
+Many of us have not manifested the flow of the Spirit, so we will expand on these spiritual gifts in more articles.

 By one Spirit we were all baptized into one body.
 Here, Paul emphasizes one Spirit and one body of Christ as he begins explaining our relationships in the body of Christ.
 The Spirit works in the body of Christ as each part is working properly (Eph 4:16).
 We were are all baptized in the Spirit (Mt 3:11, Titus 3:4-6, Acts 1:5, Acts 2:14-21 and New beings fit for the kingdom of God).
 We were all made to drink of one Spirit.
 This partaking of the Spirit is for the benefit of the entire body and of all its parts.

 For even as the body is one and yet has many members, and all the members of the body, though they are many, are one body, so also is Christ.
 For by one Spirit we were all baptized into one body, whether Jews or Greeks, whether slaves or free, and we were all made to drink of one Spirit.
 1 Corinthians 12:12-13 NASB